KissnKill/KissnKill/README.md

 inspo is fine , just ask! . . . dont copy i feel like this is common courtesy

-special interests are ***stray, borderlands, the eltingville club and space***. dont ever get me started ill go crazy
+special interests are ***stray, borderlands, HLVRAI, the eltingville club and space***. dont ever get me started ill go crazy

 do not dump random personal issues on me if i barely know you i dont care and i WILL let you know